 Steps to setup the landed cost in QuickBooks enterprise

 As we mentioned above, landed cost actually help you in tracking the product costs more precisely.
 It can be used to factor in things like shipping, custom duties, insurance, and miscellaneous items.
 After setting up the landed cost, you can see it for any bill added to inventory and shipping items.
 The process to set up the landed cost is not huge, a few simple steps could work.
 Let us have a look:

 In order to set up the landed cost, you need to first turn on the advanced inventory for QuickBooks desktop enterprise.
 You can create a new account or use an existing account to map shipping and handling items.
 The steps involved in this process are:

-- Now select advanced inventory settings.
+- Moreover, pick the advanced inventory settings.

-- Also choose the landed costs tab.
+- Make sure to opt for landed costs tab.

 - Next, select the setup landed cost account.